S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Agree On Values (…)

--   values offer guidance to determine appropriate action, even in the absence of explicit agreements
+Values offer guidance to determine appropriate action, even in the absence of explicit agreements.

--   collectively adopting a set of values to support the effectiveness of an organization:
+Collectively adopting a set of values to support the effectiveness of an organization:

 -   reduces potential for **misunderstanding**
 -   helps to **align** decision making and action
 -   **attracts new members, partners and customers** who are aligned with the organization

--   chosen values are an agreement that benefits from **regular review**
+Chosen values are an agreement that benefits from **regular review**.